-Students receiving Veterans education benefits are subject to the same academic standards applicable to all students at the school.
+Student receiving Veterans education benefits are subject to the same academic standards (e.g., SAP, attendance, etc.) applicable to all students at the schools.
 To receive VA education benefits, a student must maintain Satisfactory Academic Progress, attendance standards and adhere to the Code of Student Conduct.

-Additional Requirements for Veteran Students (Modular Programs Only)
+Additional Requirements for Veteran Students